jesseyuen/portfolio-2021/src/projects/register-teacher-training.md

 <!-- The core UCD team is made up of user researchers, content and interaction designers with front end developers often helping to complete the group responsible for *UX,* and by sharing it we remove unintentional bias and bring our own individual experiences and knowledge to the product. -->

 Working closely with user researchers on the team meant we could get into a rhythm of regular usability testing sessions, collaborative analysis, insight generation and iterative updates.
-When building empathy without users, there is no substitute for talking to actual users and observing them use the service.

-User needs define what we prioritise in design and what we ship first.
+User needs define what we prioritise in design and what we ship first and there is no substitute for talking to actual users and observing them using the service.

 ![A screenshot with post it notes from user research attached.](/images/ucd.png "UX is a team sport!
 After rounds of usability testing the UCD team analysed research data together, ensuring we all have a common understanding of the data and next steps.  ")